This Gluten Free Apple Crumb Pie is loaded with juicy apples hiding underneath a cobblestone crumble topping for a crunchy spin on apple pie.

 the filling

 - Apples -- my mom and grandma have always made their apple pies with Rome apples.
-They are, in our opinion, the best apples for apple pies because they don't remain crunchy.
-I really don't get why someone would want crunchy apples in an apple pie.
+They are, in our opinion, the BEST apples for apple pies because they don't remain crunchy.
+I really don't get why someone would want crunchy apples in an apple pie (I'm looking at you Granny Smith)!

 - Tapioca starch -- often flour is used as a thickening agent in apple pies.
 In fact, that's what my mom uses.
 But since I'm gluten free and tapioca starch is always readily available in my kitchen, that's what I use.